Plymouth Corporation Tramways

 Portsmouth Corporation Trmaways Tram No 4

-Tramcar No 24 in Beaumont Rd — photo undated, but probably taken in the early 1920s.
-The conductor, as well as the motorman, is wearing a 'lancer-style' tunic rather than the usual single-breasted jacket.
+Tramcar No 24 in Beaumont Road — photo undated, but probably taken in the early 1920s.
+The conductor, as well as the motorman, is wearing a lancer-style tunic rather than the usual single-breasted jacket.
 Photo by R C Sambourne, courtesy of the National Tramway Museum.

 Portsmouth Corporation Tramways tram driver motorman

-A blow-up of the above photo showing the motorman.
+An enlargement of the above photograph showing the motorman.

 Plymouth Corporation Tramways driver Tram No 80